 Exhibitors are not permitted to serve alcohol at exhibitions in NOVA Spektrum’s premises.
 Exhibitors at trade fairs closed to the general public can apply to NOVA Spektrum for a licence to serve alcoholic beverages on their stand.
-An application form can be obtained on request from Thon Hotel Arena on +47 66 93 61 12 or at [email protected].
-The alcoholic beverages must only be purchased from Thon Hotel Arena.
+Application for serving alcohol on the stand.

 For the protection of people with allergic reactions, no pets may be brought into the exhibition centre.

 Exhibitors and guests/visitors are not permitted to take photographs of any stand at the exhibition without obtaining permission in advance from the relevant exhibitor.
 NOVA Spektrum and the organiser are entitled to photograph and to make sound recordings and/or shoot films of stands, products, messages, presentations, people or other objects representing the exhibitor or which the exhibitors displays during the exhibition.
 NOVA Spektrum and the organiser are entitled to make free use of photographs and recordings as mentioned above in their own marketing, information materials and so forth.